 Does the first on our list of Scottish Lochs sound tempting?
 Secure your stay at a Perthshire cottage today.

 Harry Potter enthusiasts will recognise our next Scottish loch from the Harry Potter and the Goblet of Fire film, where it was transformed for the famous Triwizard Tournament scenes.

 Even muggles will be in awe of magical Loch Shiel, which can be found 20km west of Fort William in the Highlands of Scotland.
 This body of freshwater measures over 17 miles, making it the fourth-longest loch in Scotland and certainly one of the most beautiful!

 This Scottish loch can be seen when the Jacobite Express steam train crosses the 21-arched Glenfinnan viaduct, another iconic Harry Potter filming location.

 From the Glenfinnan monument, admire the view of the loch that is carved out by retreating glaciers that have seen successive ice ages.
 If you are lucky, you may catch a glimpse of the area’s variety of wildlife, including Golden Eagles, Red Throated Divers, and Red Deer, along with other unusual animals you can find in Scotland.

 If a trip to this Scottish loch is on the agenda this year, secure your Scottish Highland cottage with us!

 The largest loch in Scotland is in fact Loch Lomond, measuring an impressive 22 miles in length and nearly 5 miles at its widest point!

 Found within the beautiful Trossachs National Park, this beautiful loch in Scotland draws tourists from all over, and it is easy to see why.
-Here, you will find great opportunities for swimming, pleasure boating, fishing and canoeing, as well as walking and cycling along its shoreline.
+Here, you will find great opportunities for wild swimming, pleasure boating, fishing and canoeing, as well as walking and cycling along its shoreline.